tomwhartung/always_reading_books/quotes/art/cezannes_composition-erle_loran.md

 DIAGRAM I demonstrates the marked change that has been made in the scale of the mountain.
 The shaded area, marked A, represents the relative size of the distant mountain as seen in the photograph of the motif.
 The cross superimposed over A, which represents the two imaginary axis lines of
 Cézanne's enlarged mountain, emphasizes the rising power, the verticality, of the enormous plane of the mountain.
 Cézanne has more than doubled the size of the Sainte Victoire.
-The illusion of magnificent height which Cézanne has achieved through thes measurable plastic means is akin to the exaggerated sense of its height that one has on actually seeing it -- as I had when I first discovered the motif.
+The illusion of magnificent height which Cézanne has achieved through these measurable plastic means is akin to the exaggerated sense of its height that one has on actually seeing it -- as I had when I first discovered the motif.
 But the photograph of the motif utterly fails to suggest the grandeur, the massiveness, of this luminous white mountain.
 The usual aerial perspective and diminished size are to be seen even in this strong photograph, while in the painting the mountain rises up vertically, maintains its relation to the picture plane, and succeeds